Japan is marking the 13th anniversary of the earthquake and tsunami that caused the nuclear disaster - ExBulletin

 Japan on Monday marked the 13th anniversary of the devastating earthquake and tsunami that struck the northeastern regions of the country and killed more than 22,000 people, leading to the world's worst nuclear disaster since the Chernobyl crisis in 1986.

-While recovery in areas hardest hit by the 9.0 magnitude earthquake and resulting tsunami has progressed in the following years, life has not yet returned to normal for the approximately 29,000 people still displaced as of February 1, with clean-up efforts At the Fukushima Daiichi nuclear complex.
-It is expected to extend for decades.
+While recovery in areas hardest hit by the 9.0 magnitude earthquake and resulting tsunami has progressed in the following years, life has not yet returned to normal for the approximately 29,000 people still displaced as of February 1, with efforts Cleaning at Fukushima Nuclear Plant No. 1.
+The complex is expected to span decades.

-The central government stopped hosting memorial services in Tokyo in 2022, and municipalities in affected areas now hold annual events on a smaller scale.
-Japanese Prime Minister Fumio Kishida is scheduled to attend the ceremony hosted by Fukushima Prefecture on Monday.
+The central government stopped hosting memorial services in Tokyo in 2022, with municipalities in affected areas now holding smaller-scale annual events and participants offering silent prayers for victims of the disaster at 2:46 p.m., the exact time the quake struck in March.
+11, 2011.

-The “Miracle Pine,” the only tree to survive a coastal forest devastated by the deadly March 2011 tsunami in northeastern Japan, is pictured in Rikuzentakata, Iwate Prefecture, on March 11, 2024, the 13th anniversary of the Great East Japan Earthquake. (kyodo)

-The latest figures released by the National Police Agency on Friday put the death toll from the disaster at 15,900, while 2,520 people were still missing at the end of February.
-The vast majority of deaths and missing persons occur in Miyagi, Fukushima and Iwate Prefectures.

 |